ZeusNetworkHQ/bitcoin-kit-widget/README.md

 </div>

-The Zeus Widget is a JavaScript/React component library that provides a fully featured and customizable Bitcoin tokenization experience for web and mobile applications.
+The Zeus Stack Widget is a JavaScript/React component library that provides a fully featured and customizable Bitcoin tokenization experience for web and mobile applications.
 The widget enables users to seamlessly deposit Bitcoin to receive zBTC (tokenized Bitcoin) and withdraw zBTC back to Bitcoin, all through an intuitive, embeddable interface.

 The widget can be embedded directly into your organization's web or mobile applications for a seamless user experience, or used in a popup/modal format for minimal integration effort.